build-trust/ockam-documentation/reference/command/secure-channels.md

 To clean up and delete all nodes, run: `ockam node delete --all`
 {% endhint %}

-Ockam [Secure Channels](secure-channels.md#secure-channel) is an end-to-end protocol built on top of Ockam Routing.
+Ockam [<mark style="color:blue;">Secure Channels</mark>](secure-channels.md#secure-channel) is an end-to-end protocol built on top of Ockam Routing.
 This cryptographic protocol guarantees data authenticity, integrity, and confidentiality over any communication topology that can be traversed with Ockam Routing.

 {% hint style="info" %}
 If you're stuck or have questions at any point, [<mark style="color:blue;">please reach out to us</mark>](https://www.ockam.io/contact)<mark style="color:blue;">**.**</mark>
 {% endhint %}

-Next, let's explore how we can scale mutual authentication with Ockam [Credentials](credentials.md).
+Next, let's explore how we can scale mutual authentication with Ockam [<mark style="color:blue;">Credentials</mark>](credentials.md).